MattJones-Cloudticity/policies/README.md

 The company shall employ automated mechanisms to scan the network, no less than weekly, to detect the presence of unauthorized components/devices (including hardware, firmware and software) in the environment; and disables network access by such components/devices or notify designated organizational officials (0724.07a3Organizational.4).

 The information system must check the validity of company-defined information inputs for accuracy, completeness, validity, and authenticity as close to the point of origin as possible.
 For in-house developed software, the company ensures that explicit error checking is performed and documented for all input, including for size, data type, and acceptable ranges or formats (0733.10b2System.4).

+Cloudticity documents the attempts to obtain information system documentation (logs) when such documentation is either unavailable or non-existent.
+(0730.09r1Organizational.1)

+The organization protects system documentation in accordance with the organization's risk management strategy and distributes documentation to organization-defined personnel with the need for such documentation.
+(0731.09r1Organizational.2)

 ## 7.2 Hardening